FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-campaign.md

 </ff-campaign-advisor>
 ```

-`ff-campaign-advisor-question` is used as a template for each **question** configured in FACT-Finder.
+`ff-campaign-advisor-question` is used as a template for each **question** configured in FactFinder.
 It is rendered at the position you define it in the HTML.

-To enable **data binding** to the underlying `question` object from the FACT-Finder response, you must place a `data-question` attribute (without a value) on a child element of `ff-campaign-advisor-question`.
+To enable **data binding** to the underlying `question` object from the FactFinder response, you must place a `data-question` attribute (without a value) on a child element of `ff-campaign-advisor-question`.

 ```html
 <ff-campaign-advisor>